-Serviceberry are primarily prized for their four-season interest: you get beautiful blossoms in the spring, fruits in the summer, fantastic autumn color, and wonderful bark coloration in the winter time.
+Serviceberry is primarily prized for its four-season interest: you get beautiful blossoms in the spring, fruits in the summer, fantastic autumn color, and unusual bark coloration in the wintertime.

 The Maryland Department of Resources says that the etymology of the name serviceberry comes from church services which resumed around Easter time.
 People used to say that when the serviceberries were in flower, the ground had thawed enough to dig a grave.

 #OTD Today is the birthday of the third son of Charles Darwin, Francis Darwin - known to his family as Frank.

 Francis published the results of his work with his dad in a book called The Movement of Plants.
 The book details their experiments, which showed that young grass seedlings grow toward the light.